maijoshi/ParaSudoku/README.md

 These results indicate that many of our hypothesis were correct:

-1) Looking at the chart for D = 1, the runtime of the algorithm with the global stack is significantly slower than the runtime of the algorithm with the local stack.
+1) Looking at Figure 4, the runtime of the algorithm with the global stack is significantly slower than the runtime of the algorithm with the local stack.
 The runtime of the global stack algorithm increases as the number of threads increase.
 We believe that this is due to contention.
 Since the threads are constantly popping and pushing boards after doing extremely minimal work (only filling in one cell), the increased number of threads in the global stack algorithm leads to increased contention and thus increased runtime.
 The local stack algorithm doesn't have this problem since it is modifying its own stack.

-2) The charts of D at 5, 10, and 15 further confirm this hypothesis that the global stack algorithm is facing issues with runtime and thus has longer runtimes.
+2) Figures 5, 6, and 7 further confirm this hypothesis that the global stack algorithm is facing issues with runtime and thus has longer runtimes.
 In each of these graphs, the global stack algorithm is still slower than the local stack algorithm but differences in runtime between them are narrowing.
 We suspect that since the work that each thread does in between pushing and popping from the global stack is increasing, the contention in between threads to modify the global stack is decreasing.
 Thus, there is a corresponding decrease in runtime for the global stack algorithm.

-3) When D = 20, the performances of the global stack algorithm and local stack algorithm are roughly equal.
+3) In Figure 8, when D = 20, the performances of the global stack algorithm and local stack algorithm are roughly equal.
 Furthermore, the runtime of the global stack algorithm actually decreases now with the increase in the number of threads used.
 We believe that this is because there is significant enough work for each thread to do that its beneficial for this work to be split up and there are fewer times that each thread is trying to access the global stack.

-4) When D = 25, the global stack algorithm performs better than the local stack algorithm.
+4) In Figure 9, when D = 25, the global stack algorithm performs better than the local stack algorithm.
 We suspect that this is due to the work imbalance problem that the local stack algorithm faces, where one thread is doing all the work while others are waiting idly by.
 This problem could be mitigated by work stealing.

 ### 5.2 Cuda Sudoku Solver